jcurl/code.research/qnx/tools/cpuid-x86/docs/DESIGN.md

   - If `ctx_` has a reference count of more than 1, then the context is still active, and it retrieves the core from the shared pointer `ctx_`.

-For `cpuidreader_dev`, it maintains a file, so the context object is of type `cpuid_dev_file` which contains the file descriptor of the open file and `cpuid_dev` which is the actual class that reads the file descriptor to obtain the data.
+For `cpuidreader_dev`, it maintains a handle to an open file.
+When the context is closed, the file handle isn't immediately closed (because the `cpuidreader_dev` contains a reference to the context also, to actually get the CPUID information via `cpuid()`).
+To ensure the file handle is closed, one must destroy the `cpuidreader_dev`, not just the context.
+By keeping the file handle open for the context, we can reuse the file handle if the core hasn't changed.

 For `cpuidreader_cache`, the `ctx_` is a `shared_ptr<core_ctx>`, which just
 maintains the current core.